DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Experiments

-\textbf{Results Analysis.} As shown in Table \ref{tab:byzantine}, our approach achieves the best performance in many cases.
-In settings where it does not reach the absolute optimum, it still performs competitively close to the best.
-Remarkably, our method occasionally surpasses these theoretical limits, an effect that we attribute to the beneficial influence of benign noise during training \cite{kou2023benign}.
-Furthermore, these results demonstrate the effectiveness of the TPM and CRS combination in Equation \eqref{equ:combination-loss} for the Byzantine attack problem.
+\textbf{Results.} We compare \textbf{DFedReweighting} against Median~\cite{yin2018byzantine}, mKrum, Trimmed Mean~\cite{yin2018byzantine}, Flame~\cite{nguyen2022flame}, and BALANCE~\cite{fang2024byzantine}.
+As shown in Table~\ref{tab:byzantine}, our method achieves the best performance in the majority of settings and remains competitive in the remainder.
+Notably, it occasionally surpasses the theoretical upper bounds of baseline methods, an effect we attribute to the regularizing influence of benign noise during training.